nalinda6963/life/_posts/2021-03-04-energy-monitor.md

 layout: posts
 created-date: 2021-03-04
 title: Energy Monitor
-excerpt: This monitoring system is current transformation (`CT`) clamp based implementation.
-CT technology is based on `Faraday` (Feh.ruh.dei) law (Same theory behind the generator).
+excerpt: This monitoring system is current transformation (`CT`) clamp-based implementation.
+CT technology is based on `Faraday` (Feh.ruh.dei) law (The same theory behind the generator).
+tags: test
 ---

 # Energy Monitor Setup
-This monitoring system is current transformation (`CT`) clamp based implementation.
-CT technology is based on `Faraday` (Feh.ruh.dei) law (Same theory behind the generator).
+This monitoring system is a current transformation (`CT`) clamp-based implementation.
+CT technology is based on `Faraday` (Feh.ruh.dei) law (The same theory behind the generator).

 ## What have I used in this setup
     - CircuitSetUp
-        - Open source (Crowd funded June 2019)
+        - Open source (Crowdfunded June 2019)
         - Number of communication protocols
             i) Wifi
             ii) 3G
             iii) BLE
             iv) LoRa (Low powered wide area network)

-        - Accuracy and the ability to measure mA level usages
+        - Accuracy and the ability to measure mA level usage
-            - Used one of the powerful energy metering chic is made by Microchip now Atmel
+            - Used one of the powerful energy metering chic made by Microchip, now Atmel

     - ESP32 As the communicator between the chip and the server